MicrosoftDocs/windows-powershell-docs/docset/windows/dism/Add-AppxProvisionedPackage.md

 Accept wildcard characters: False
 ```
 ### -StubPackageOption
 Specifies the stub preference of the package.
-If no stub package option is specified than the provisioned package version is set to the predefined stub preferences.
+If no stub package option is specified then the provisioned package version is set to the predefined stub preferences.

 ```yaml
 Type: StubPackageOption